nlnzcollservices/SIPbuilderGUI/README.md

 6. File or Folder:
 If  your SIP will have one file use “Single file” radio button and select your file using the “FileBrowse” button If your SIP will have multiple files in a folder switch the radio button to “folder” and use  “FolderBrowse” button to select the folder
-7.Output folder:
+7. Output folder:
 Use the “FolderBrowse” button to select the folder where you want your SIP to be built.
-8.Designation fields, for serial publications – It you are creating a one-time IEs or a web archives these field can be empty and will be ignored.
+8. Designation fields, for serial publications – It you are creating a one-time IEs or a web archives these field can be empty and will be ignored.